MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 Registry path: **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\Diffie-Hellman**

 To specify a minimum supported range of Diffie-Hellman key bit length for the TLS client, create a *ClientMinKeyBitLength* entry.
-After you've created the entry, change the DWORD value to the desired bit length.
+After you create the entry, change the DWORD value to the desired bit length.
 If not configured, 1024 bits is the minimum.

 To specify a maximum supported range of Diffie-Hellman key bit length for the TLS client, create a *ClientMaxKeyBitLength* entry.
-After you've created the entry, change the DWORD value to the desired bit length.
+After you create the entry, change the DWORD value to the desired bit length.

 To specify the Diffie-Hellman key bit length for the TLS server default, create a *ServerMinKeyBitLength* entry.
-After you've created the entry, change the DWORD value to the desired bit length.
+After you create the entry, change the DWORD value to the desired bit length.
 If not configured, 2048 bits is the default.

 # [RSA](#tab/rsa)